Procsiab/iliadbox-exporter/README.md

 After passing the options, it is **mandatory** to pass a path to the JSON file that will store the authentication token.

-An example command which willl start the exporter is the following:
+An example command which will start the exporter is the following:

 ```bash
 iliadbox-exporter -hostDetails -httpDiscovery -listen ":9091" -debug auth_token.json